 In a bipolar smartphone world where Google’s Android dominates devices and iOS dominates application revenue from it’s App Store, it is impossible to ignore one platform and develop on another.
 To build and release a mobile application on both dominant platforms, you need special breed of application developers.
 Rare developers that are familiar with both iOS optimized border shadowing and flattened Android app UI hierarchies using merge layout tags.

 Here is a guide to help you find those rare masters of both Android and iOS platforms.

 We also suggest that you read our Android Hiring Guide and iOS Hiring Guide for more advanced and in-depth information that will help you find the right skilled developers.

 As smartphones gained popularity, many developers jumped on the trend and started creating iOS or Android applications.

-Most of them had previous experience with web or desktop applications, and tried to copy old concepts onto new platforms, but they failed.
+Most of them had previous development process experience with web or desktop applications, and tried to copy old concepts onto new platforms, but they failed.
 Smartphone platforms differ from all other types of platforms in many aspects, most of them related to small screen size and how the user interacts with device.

 After realizing that new platforms bring new concepts, good developers embraced them and started creating applications aligned with the platform they ran on.

-Next, developers who created applications on one platform started working on the other one.
+Next, dedicated mobile app developers who created applications on one platform started working on the other one.
 Again, many didn’t realize how different Android and iOS are despite some similarities, and continued working with mindsets aligned to the platform they started with.
 Some recognized this difference and embraced another platform as completely new.